-“One of the most important things you can do on this earth is to let people know they are not alone.” ― Shannon L. Alder
+“One of the most important things you can do is to let people know they are not alone.” – Shannon L. Alder

 When you’re invited to attend a funeral service you may have questions about what to expect, what to wear and how you can show your support.

-The caring presence, kindness and understanding of family and friends can be a great help to a grieving family.
-There are lots of ways to show your support whether or not you are able to attend the services.
-If you aren’t able to be there in person, consider using Everdays to post a thoughtful condolence or share a favorite photo memory.
-The most important thing is to find a genuine and caring way to be there for the family.
+The caring presence, kindness and understanding of family and friends can be a great help and comfort as everyone says goodbye to someone they loved.
+There are lots of ways to show your support, and the most important thing is to find a genuine and caring way to be there for the people you love.

 Suggested Read: Saying Goodbye: 9 Ways to Honor Your Loved One Without a Funeral